outpaddling/ti99sim/README.md

 This is a fork of ti99sim 0.16.0 from [https://mrousseau.org/programs/ti99sim/](https://mrousseau.org/programs/ti99sim/).

-Many thanks for Mark Rousseau for the monumental effort of creating this awesome emulator!
+Many thanks for Marc Rousseau for the monumental effort of creating this awesome emulator!
 This is a quality software package, with highly portable open source code, written in a mainstream compiled language.
 It should work well on any operating system well into the future with minimal